Strauss-Kahn denies knowing sex party women were prostitutes

 "He was smiling from the beginning until the end."

-Strauss-Kahn, asked about her testimony, said he had not seen her crying and didn't realise she was trying to say no.
+Strauss-Kahn, asked about her testimony, said he had not seen her crying and didn't realize she was trying to say no.

 PROCURING CHARGE

-Strauss-Kahn, who says his political career is already over, could face 10 years in prison and a fine of up to 1.5 million euros (1 million pounds) if convicted.
+Strauss-Kahn, who says his political career is already over, could face 10 years in prison and a fine of up to 1.5 million euros ($1.72 million) if convicted.

 Investigating magistrates who sent the matter to trial say the procuring charge applies because in France it covers any activity seen as facilitating prostitution.
 This could include the fact that the parties sometimes took place at Strauss-Kahn's rented apartment and that they were expressly organised for him.